Bark City BBQ

 Barbecue restaurant in Portland, Oregon, U.S.

 Bark City BBQ is a barbecue restaurant in Portland, Oregon, United States.

 History

 Bark City closed in 2022, but reopened in the food cart pod called The Heist in southeast Portland's Woodstock neighborhood in 2024.

 Reception

 The business was named 2018 Food Cart of the Year by Eater Portland.
+Bark City ranked third in the Best Food Cart category of Willamette Weeks annual 'Best of Portland' readers' poll in 2018.
+Katherine Chew Hamilton included the business in Portland Mercurys 2026 list of the city's top twenty food carts.